Myrtle Avenue Brooklyn Partnership

 MARP Board of Directors

-P. Ann Daniels (Vice-Chair) – Willoughby Walk Co-ops
+P. Ann Daniels (Interim Chair) – Willoughby Walk Co-ops

 Dr. Georgianna Glose (Secretary) – Fort Greene SNAP

 Bernell Grier – ImPACCT Brooklyn